martinkaptein/martinkaptein.com/content/tech/index.md

 ### Schools

 Martin Kaptein finished the general qualification for university entrance (=Abitur) in Germany (Gymnasium).
 Thus, he has an advanced school-leaving certificate with splendid marks.
-Martin has both a bachelor as well as a master degree, but in the field of [music](/music/).
+Martin has both a bachelor as well as a master degree, but in the field of [classical piano](/piano/).

 ### IT experience